lankydan/lankydanblog-jamstack/content/blog/2019/corda-signers-subset-of-participants/index.md

 The code to do this is relatively simple, but might not be evident unless you have been developing with Corda for a while.

 So far, I have two solutions to this problem.
-I am pretty sure these are best solutions currently available, and I cannot think of any others that would work or are worth pursuing.
+I am pretty sure these are the best solutions currently available, and I cannot think of any others that would work or are worth pursuing.
 These solutions are:

 - Sending a flag to counterparties to tell them whether they are signers or not
 - Using subflow'd `@InitiatingFlow`s to collect signatures or to save the transaction